ChristianSi/lytspel/devnotes.md

 ## Starting the web app

-In order to run the web app locally, you first need to create a file called "web.cfg" in the "lytspel" directory which contains the line:

-    SECRET_KEY = '...'

-Replace `...` by a dozen or more random characters.
-That file has to exist but isn't tracked by git since otherwise the SECRET_KEY wouldn't be secret!

 Ensure that the additional dependencies needed for the web app are installed:

     pip3 install flask misaka